 The Scapegoat and the Day of Atonement

 From Musa Sign 1 the Passover was (and still is!) celebrated by Jewish people in memory of their deliverance from Pharaoh.
 But the Taurat commanded other festivals as well.
-A particularly important one was called the Day of Atonement.
+A particularly important one is the Day of Atonement.
 Click here to read the full account in the Taurat.

 Why were such careful and detailed instructions given for the Day of Atonement?
 We see how they begin: